Physician Assisted Suicide (PAS)

 controlled substances to assist suicide violates the federal Controlled

 Substances Act."
-So far, courts have decided that the federal act
+To date, various courts have repeatedly ruled that the federal act

 does not restrict the behavior of physicians.
 3